Abandoned & Little-Known Airfields:

 On the following April 2 the first 2 NAF-built H-16s were shipped to the patrol station at Killingholme, England.

-After World War I, the Naval Air Factory served as a research & development to support the Navy's new air arm.
+After World War I, the Philadelphia Naval Air Factory served as a research & development to support the Navy's new air arm.

 It built prototype aircraft & produced small production lots of aircraft.